Skip to main content

 wp_list_filter

 This can be used to filter an array.
 Here you return the array, a key and the corresponding value.
 The function will then return a new array with only the elements matching the given key/value pair or the value you specified.
 The last parameter specifies how something is filtered.
-You can also specify OR
+You can also specify OR, which is useful if you have set multiple filter pairs and want one of those filters to match, but not necessarily all at once with AND.

 $posts = [